popesp/racing/README.md

 # Warped Steel
-Winter 2015, CPSC 585 - Games Programming
+Winter 2015, CPSC 585 - Games Programming<br>
-# Playable with a gamepad or keyboard
+Playable with a gamepad or keyboard

 Gamepad controls